dragen1860/CapsNet-Pytorch/README.md

 | Paper    | 3       | no             | 0.35  |   |
 | Ours     |         |                | 0.39  |   |

+It takes about 150s per epoch for single GTX 970 4GB Card.

 ## Other Implementations
 - Kaggle (this version as self-contained notebook):